darthbob88/reveal-clues-quiz/README.md

 TH: Next question...
 </details>

-Anyway, since I can't do that in real life until after the Deathlung is over, I'm making an app to do it instead.
+Anyway, since I can't do that in real life until after the Deathlung is over, I made an app to do it instead.

 ## Plans:
 * ~~v1.0: One hard-coded quiz, with automatic scoring, though no recording.~~ Done